c4arl0s/6Rebasing/README.md

 # 	* [Link to the About Section](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-Then, add a link to the about page in index.html so that its "Navigation" section looks like the following:
+**Then, add a link to the about page in index.html so that its "Navigation" section looks like the following**:

 ```html
 <!DOCTYPE html>